RT (TV network): States

 Lithuania – Linas Antanas Linkevičius, Lithuania's Minister of Foreign Affairs, posted on Twitter on 9 March 2014 amid the annexation of Crimea by the Russian Federation, "Russia Today propaganda machine is no less destructive than military marching in Crimea".
 It was banned by the Radio and Television Commission of Lithuania on 8 July 2020.
 The decision of both Latvian and Lithuanian authorities was criticised by Reporters Without Borders as "misuse of the EU sanctions policy".

 Poland – The National Broadcasting Council banned RT in Poland on 24 February 2022 in response to the Russian invasion of Ukraine.

 Ukraine – RT has been banned in Ukraine by the Ministry of Internal Affairs since August 2014, following the invasion and annexation of Ukrainian territory.

-United Kingdom – On 18 March 2022, ANO TV Novosti's broadcasting license was revoked by Ofcom, effectively banning RT from being broadcast.
-This was taken in the wake of RT UK being funded by the Russian government, which, when combined with their promotion of Russian state narratives with regard to sanctions and its invasion of Ukraine, was deemed a violation of neutrality standards.
-This came after an investigation was launched on 2 March 2022 in these matters, also involving the invasion.
+United Kingdom – On 18 March 2022, broadcasting regulator Ofcom found that RT's licensee ANO TV Novosti was not "fit and proper to hold a UK broadcast licence" because "it appears impossible for RT to comply with the due impartiality rules of our Broadcasting Code", due to RT's funding by the Russian state and Russian laws "which effectively criminalise any independent journalism that departs from the Russian state's own news narrative, in particular in relation to the invasion of Ukraine".
+They further cited "RT's compliance history, which has seen the channel fined £200,000 for previous due impartiality breaches".
+They consequently revoked RT's broadcasting licence, effectively banning it from being broadcast in the UK.
+This came after an investigation was launched on 2 March 2022 into these matters, also involving the invasion.

 United States – In September 2017, the US Department of Justice compelled RT to file paperwork under the Foreign Agents Registration Act in the United States.
 Previously, the United States Secretary of State John Kerry had referred to RT as a state-sponsored "propaganda bullhorn" and he continued by saying, "Russia Today [sic] network has deployed to promote president Putin's fantasy about what is playing out on the ground.
 They almost spend full-time devoted to this effort, to propagandize, and to distort what is happening or not happening in Ukraine."
 RT responded that they wanted "an official response from the U.S. Department of State substantiating Mr. Kerry's claims".
 Richard Stengel from the U.S. Department of State responded.
 Stengel stated in his response, "RT is a distortion machine, not a news organization", concluding that "the network and its editors should not pretend that RT is anything other than another player in Russia's global disinformation campaign against the people of Ukraine and their supporters".
 However, Stengel supports RT's right to broadcast in the United States.